navmenu

 No high capacity batteries have a particularly long service life, and the advantages and convenience that LSD cells like Eneloops offer along with their very long service life make them much more attractive in my opinion.
 However, your own needs may mean the higher capacities some cells offer are worth the downsides.

 The Maha Powerex brand is available in a 2,700 mAh version at a pretty good price in New Zealand from Ian Jenkins at Ecobatteries.
-They or the Sanyo 2,700 mAh are probably the best high capacity cells available.
+They or the Sanyo 2,700 mAh are probably the best high capacity non-LSD cells available.
+I recommend Eneloop XX cells instead.

 I strongly recommend that people do not buy Energizer NiMH cells.
 They simply don't have the quality to provide faithful service.